-Recently, a few parents have asked me how to talk to their children about race.
-It’s a big topic, and one that can feel difficult to approach.
+A few parents have asked me how to talk to their children about race.
+It’s a big topic!

-Because this comes up often, I’ve shared some of the questions parents have asked me and how I’ve answered them.
+I’ve shared some of the questions parents have asked me:

 When and how should we discuss race with children?